-The travel, locked up cattle transports, took four days and nights in hunger thirst and cold.
-Upon arrival no one could never know if going out from the door left or right would lead to the imminent death or a more slow coming death.
-The reaction to the questions “How old”? or “ill or sick” could be the difference between life and death.
+The travel, locked up cattle transports, took four days and nights of hunger thirst and cold.
+Upon arrival, no one could never know if going out from the door left or right would lead to the imminent death or slower certain death.
+The reaction to the questions “How old”?
+Or how “ill or sick” could be the difference between life and death.

 The word “Selections” was a choice to death and never to survive.
-But what was the criteria for these selections?
-Normally it seemed to be those who were too weak to work any more, but sometimes Primo experienced that stronger men than he was selected to the gas chambers.
+But what were the criteria for these selections?
+It usually seemed to be those who were too weak to work any more, but sometimes Primo experienced those stronger men than he was selected to the gas chambers.

-“The selected” were an anonymous mass ever to be re-placed by new-comers.
+“The selected” was an anonymous mass ever to be replaced by new-comers.

 - Chances of survival

 Primo Levi found that to try to survive as a human being he had to use all skills to manage.
 The one who does this inadequately would pay a high price.

 Those who were able to understand or speak German and Polish had more chances of survival than others.
 Nothing was ever explained so to follow the orders helped to avoid beatings and other punishments.

 Primo was an educated chemist, and just as he was almost done as a human being, working outside with arduous work, he was selected to work in the chemistry factory.

 To survive you also had to get hold of some “privileges”.
 By that, he meant that it was not possible to survive if you wanted to keep up the moral standards of normal life outside the camps.
 The privileged suppressed the non-privileged.
 The most crowded road to “salvation” was to become a “prominent”.
 Mostly it was the criminals who gained those positions, but Jews were also able to achieve them by using intrigues.

 To survive, you had to steal things that could be used in the exchange of other essential stuff as spoons or shoes or bread.